GunnarMUC/RAG-Indexer-Interface/README.md

   - **Datastore:** Manages embeddings and vector storage using LanceDB.
   - **Indexer:** Processes documents and creates data chunks using the Docling package.
   - **Retriever:** Searches the datastore to pull relevant document segments with optional Cohere reranking.
-  - **ResponseGenerator:** Generates answers by calling the Claude AI service.
+  - **ResponseGenerator:** Generates answers by calling the Claude AI service with smart model selection (Opus for thinking, Sonnet for programming).
   - **Evaluator:** Compares the AI responses to expected answers and explains the outcome.

 - **Interfaces (interface/):**